Search

 Pre-clinical Studies

 Students will examine the anatomy of the head and neck and learn the organisation of the extra-cranial structures before focusing on the central nervous system.
 After investigating the different regions of the head and neck from their bony components to their associated organ systems, students will examine how blood supply and cranial nerve innervation work.
 They will also analyse the organisation of the brain and the role of the spinal cord while reviewing the development of the head and central nervous system within the embryo.
-Featuring numerous practical sessions, the course also makes use of the Dissecting Laboratory.
+Featuring numerous practical sessions, the course also includes dissection and live surgical demonstration.

 This course focuses on the physiological function and pharmacological regulation of respiratory, endocrine, reproductive and nervous system as well as the integrated control of various body functions that involve hormonal, neural and immunological mechanisms.
 The course includes lectures, practicals and small group tutorials.
 Topics include: respiratory physiology, endocrinology, reproductive physiology, nervous system function, basic immunology and drug actions in pain control, CNS function and inflammation